Shovels won’t hit the ground until the end of the decade, but the Tewin city-building project has been the talk of the town since 2020.

 “People are always concerned about change,” said Craig Lametti, a partner at Urban Strategies Inc. and a key consultant on the Tewin project since 2019, a year before the project was publicly launched.
 “They’re trying to understand what it means for them,” he added.

-Currently, much of the land designated for the Tewin project remains untouched, with some empty fields and others used for agricultural purposes.
-Dirt trails and bumpy roads connect the few scattered homes in the area.
+Much of the land designated for Tewin remains untouched with some empty fields and others used for agriculture.
+Dirt trails and bumpy roads connect the homes in the area.

-Tewin’s design includes extensive green spaces and natural areas, all integrated in a community with more than 10,000 homes.
+Tewin’s design includes extensive green and natural space, integrated in a community with more than 10,000 homes.

 “That is a really big step for helping the city meet its targets,” Lametti said.